-Reserved: This bit is reserved for introducing additional transmission rates in future modifications of the standard.

-PSDU Length: This value scales from zero up to aPhyMaxPsduSize.
-The 11-bit field indicates the size of the payload in octets.
+PSDU Length: The PSDU Length scales from zero up to aPhyMaxPsduSize and indicates the length of the PSDU in octets.

-The LB-PHY supports only 32-bit aligned data in order to simplify the implementation.
-Bit 0 and 1 of this field have to be set to zero.
-If the high reliability control header, as defined in Figure 82, is included, the 32-bit aligned length of the PSDU plus eight is written to this field.
-If the high reliability control header is not included, only the 32-bit aligned length of the PSDU is written to this field.
-The length of the FCS, which is four octets, is included in the value of this field.

-If the PSDU is an MPDU like in Figure 30, the length of this MPDU is written to this field.
-The value is incremented by eight depending on if the high reliability control header is present or not.
-The last four octets of the MPDU have to be cleared before writing them to the PHY in order to allow correct FCS calculation.

-Advanced Modulation Header: This bit indicates whether an Advanced Modulation Header follows the basic PHY header.
-One indicates: Advanced Modulation Header follows the basic PHY header.
-Zero indicates: Advanced Modulation Header will not appear after the basic PHY header.
+Advanced Modulation Header: This field indicates whether an Advanced Modulation Header shall exist following the basic PHY header.
+If Advanced Modulation Header equals one, Advanced Modulation Header shall be added after the basic PHY header.
+If Advanced Modulation Header equals zero, Advanced Modulation Header does not appear after the basic PHY header.

 Explicit MIMO Pilot Slots: This field specifies the number of slots for explicit MIMO pilots in the PPDU.

-Parity bit does an even parity check for the information in bits 0 - 16.
+Parity: This field does an even parity check for the information in bits 0 - 16.

-Tail consists of six bits, which are set to zero to complete the basic PHY header.
+Tail: This field consists of six bits, which are set to zero to complete the basic PHY header.

 11.2.5.2 The Advanced Modulation Header

 The Advanced Modulation Header is encoded in separate OFDM symbols from the basic PHY header.
 The advanced modulation header is also encoded using 1/2 FEC rate BPSK.
-The advanced modulation header is an optional field, which contains the information necessary for demodulating the subsequent waveform.
+The advanced modulation header contains the information necessary for demodulating the subsequent waveform.

-The advanced modulation header defines the fields given in Figure 79.
+The advanced modulation header consists of the fields given in Figure 79.